databricks/databricks-sdk-py/docs/workspace/permissions.rst

         Get object permissions.

-        Gets the permission of an object.
-Objects can inherit permissions from their parent objects or root objects.
+        Gets the permissions of an object.
+Objects can inherit permissions from their parent objects or root object.

         :param request_object_type: str
           <needs content>